Akissa Bahri: Life

 Akissa Bahri attended primary school at Lycée de Jeunes Filles Armand Fallieres in Tunis and high school at Lycée Carnot, Tunis.
 She studied agricultural engineering in Toulouse, gained an engineering doctorate from the National Polytechnic Institute of Toulouse, and then gained a Ph.D. in Water Resources Engineering from Lund University, with a thesis entitled Environmental impacts of marginal waters and sewage sludge use in Tunisia.

 Bahri's research focuses on water quality and water use efficiency, especially in Tunisia; her publications include Managing the other side of the water cycle: Making wastewater an asset published by the Global Water Partnership Technical Committee.

+She has conducted research on irrigation systems and degradation of soil resources.
+She came up with solutions to provide farmers and rural development offices with methodologies for monitoring soil.

 As of 2019 Bahri is on the Board of Trustees of the JRS Biodiversity Foundation and a member of the International Advisory Committee of the UNU-Institute on Water, Health and Environment.
 Bahri is also a member of the Governing Council of the African Academy of Sciences, and the Human Rights & Science Advisory Board.

 On 2 September 2020, Bahri became the Agriculture Minister of Tunisia.